Push is on to pass long-stymied state health care act

 As the legislative session draws closer, Robbins says the time is right for New York to adopt its own system of health care, although it won’t be easy, she cautions.

 “We need to continue to create heat” on the state Legislature, she said.
-“It’s clear that this is going to take a lot of grassroots pressure.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+“It’s clear that this is going to take a lot of grassroots pressure.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.